Japan protests China memorial to Korean assassin as ties fray

 Both China and Korea suffered under Japanese rule, with parts of China occupied in the 1930s and Korea colonized from 1910 to 1945.

-Reporting by Elaine Lies; Additional reporting by Ben Blanchard in BEIJING; Editing by Nick Macfie
+Reporting by Elaine Lies, additional reporting by Ben Blanchard; Editing by Nick Macfie